Tiger767/Spiralflow/docs.md

 - `chat_flows`: List of chat flows to run concurrently.
 - `default_chat_llm`: Optional default chat language model used in flow, if not provided in flow call.
 - `default_input_chat_history`: Optional default input chat history used in flow, if not provided in flow call.
-- `num_threads`: Number of threads to use for concurrent chat flows.
+- `max_workers`: Number of threads to use for concurrent chat flows.
 If None, use all available threads.
 - `verbose`: If True, print chat flow messages.

 <a id="flow.ConcurrentChatFlows.verbose"></a>